Ohio Turnpike Toll.com

 Does I-80 ever leave the Ohio Turnpike pavement and rejoin it?+

-No. Once I-80 enters Ohio at Exit 2, it runs continuously on the Turnpike mainline until Exit 218 where it permanently splits off.
-There are no free segments of I-80 in Ohio that you can pick up between Exit 2 and Exit 218 to avoid the toll.
-The only way to drive I-80 across Ohio without paying any Turnpike toll is to use the parallel US-20, US-30 or US-6.
+No. Once I-80 joins the Turnpike at Exit 218, it runs continuously on the mainline to the Indiana border.
+There are no free segments of I-80 west of Exit 218.
+The only way to drive the I-80 corridor across Ohio without paying any Turnpike toll is to use the parallel US-20, US-30 or US-6.

 Related pages